Dissociative identity disorder: General

 According to the American Psychiatric Association, the 12-month prevalence of DID among adults in the US is 1.5%, with similar prevalence between women and men.
-Population prevalence estimates have been described to widely vary, with some estimates of DID in inpatient settings suggesting 1-9.6%."
+Population prevalence estimates have been described to widely vary, with some estimates of DID in inpatient settings suggesting 1–9.6%."
 Reported rates in the community vary from 1% to 3% with higher rates among psychiatric patients.
-As of 2017, evidence suggested a prevalence of DID of 2–5% among psychiatric inpatients, 2–3% among outpatients, and 1% in the general population, with rates reported as high as 16.4% for teenagers in psychiatric outpatient services.
-Dissociative disorders in general have a prevalence of 12.0%–13.8% for psychiatric outpatients.
+As of 2017, evidence suggested a prevalence of DID of 2–5% among psychiatric inpatients, 2–3% among outpatients, and 1% in the general population.
+Its true prevalence is a matter of controversy, with these figures being argued to be both heavy overestimates and heavy underestimates.

-As of 2012, DID was diagnosed 5 to 9 times more common in women than men during young adulthood, although this may have been due to selection bias as men meeting DID diagnostic criteria were suspected to end up in the criminal justice system rather than hospitals.
-In children, rates among men and women are approximately the same (5:4).
+As of 2012, DID was diagnosed 5 to 9 times more commonly in women than men during young adulthood, although this may have been due to selection bias, as men meeting DID diagnostic criteria were suspected to end up in the criminal justice system rather than hospitals.
 DID diagnoses are extremely rare in children; much of the research on childhood DID occurred in the 1980s and 1990s and does not address ongoing controversies surrounding the diagnosis.
 DID occurs more commonly in young adults and declines in prevalence with age.

 There is a poor awareness of DID in the clinical settings and the general public.
 Poor clinical education (or lack thereof) for DID and other dissociative disorders has been described in literature: "most clinicians have been taught (or assume) that DID is a rare disorder with a florid, dramatic presentation."
 Symptoms in patients are often not easily visible, which complicates diagnosis.
 DID has a high correlation with, and has been described as a form of, complex post-traumatic stress disorder.
-There is a significant overlap of symptoms between borderline personality disorder and DID, although symptoms are understood to originate from different underlying causes.
+There is a significant overlap of symptoms between borderline personality disorder and DID.